sjkp/azure-arm-hol/step04-setup-iis-with-dsc/readme.md

   }
 }
 ```
-Note the DSC file have to be placed in a zip file that must be uploaded somewhere so the DSC extension can download and install it on the machine.
+The DSC file have to be added to a zip file that must be uploaded somewhere so the DSC extension can download and install it on the machine.
 For this step you can use the provided zip file or you can try to upload one of your own.

 We will use the same template as in the last step with an extra resource added, namely the DSC VM extension.